curtbraz/PhishAPI/README.md

 3) For HTTPS (RECOMMENDED!), replace the certificate and key (keeping the filenames the same) in `/certs/ssl/` with yours (LetsEncrypt?) and update the domain (ServerName) in `000-default-le-ssl.conf`.
 Otherwise, skip this step but browsers will warn against POSTing to insecure sites.

-4) Run docker-compose via `docker-compose build` from within the Phishing-API directory.
+4) Run docker-compose via `docker-compose build` from within the PhishAPI directory.
 Then, `docker-compose up -d`. (`docker-compose down` will kill it)

 5) Optionally run Responder and BeEF in a screen session, but not required.
 (Coming soon to Docker!)